First call vehicle

 In the United States, larger SUVs such as the Chevrolet Suburban and Ford Excursion have been employed.
 Their large wheelbase, pickup truck-derived chassis and larger engines make them popular, well suited to their purpose and requiring little alteration.
 From the 1970s to the mid-1990s, full-sized station wagons such as the Chevrolet Caprice, Buick Roadmaster and Ford LTD were popular options as well.
-Conversion on these ranged from tinting or blacking-out the rear windows, and installing a metal deck (or sometimes, just bars) to secure the stretcher or casket, to having the rear section modified as a landau and the installation of a casket tray, similar to a hearse.
+Conversion on these ranged from tinting or blacking out the rear windows, and installing a metal deck (or sometimes, just bars) to secure the stretcher or casket, to having the rear section modified as a landau and the installation of a casket tray, similar to a hearse.
 Many of these remain in service.

 Frequently, older or retired hearses are employed as a first call vehicle.
 This is usually more economical for the funeral home when a new hearse is purchased, as opposed to purchasing a second new vehicle.

 The first call vehicle is sometimes operated by an outside company that has contracts with various mortuaries and funeral homes, rather than by the funeral homes.
-In the UK, these are known as private ambulances.